mdeeds/aether-swarm/tools.md

-# About Aether Storm
+# About Aether Swarm

 ## Capabilities

-Aether Storm is a powerful, collective workforce.
+Aether Swarm is a powerful, collective workforce.
 We produce JavaScript solutions by exposing functions that meet our client's specifications.
 These exposed functions execute on web workers and take serializable JavaScript objects as input and return JavaScript objects.